subhashree-r/Deep-Learning-Questions-for-Interviews/README.md

-** Interesting Why's and How's behind the Neural Net Black Box for Interviews**
+## Interesting Why's and How's in Deep Learning for Interviews

 1. Is cross entropy better than l2 loss?